-This form secures a limited warranty of title by guaranteeing that the grantor has not transferred the property title to any other person and that no liens or restrictions were tied to the mentioned property for the period of its ownership by the present grantor.
+A Grant Deed secures a limited warranty of title by guaranteeing that the grantor has not transferred the property title to any other person and that no liens or restrictions were tied to the mentioned property for the period of its ownership by the present grantor.
 However, this document gives no guarantee to the grantee that there might have been issues well before the current owner.
 The form generally includes the name of the grantor, the name of the grantee, and the legal description of the transferred property.

 These documents can be divided into two main categories:

-Generic Grant Deeds may be used to transfer property to a business the transferor owns, to sell commercial or multi-family residential property, to transfer real estate to the grantee who purchases title insurance and to exempt from the current owner any responsibility for property issues that arose before the current owner acquired the property.
+Generic Grant Deeds may be used to transfer property to a business the transferor owns, to sell commercial or multi-family residential property, to transfer real estate to the grantee who purchases title insurance, and to exempt from the current owner any responsibility for property issues that arose before the current owner acquired the property.